A Beginners Guide To Cron Jobs - OSTechNix

 In the next screen, the user will see his/her crontab expression.
 Just copy/paste it to the crontab file.
 It is that simple.

-Easy, isns’t?
-Both of these websites will definitely help the newbies who don’t have much experience in creating cron jobs.
+Easy, isn't?
+Both of these websites will definitely help the newbies who don't have much experience in creating cron jobs.

+Crontab UI is a web-based tool to easily and safely manage cron jobs in Linux.
+You don't need to manually edit the crontab file to create, delete and manage cron jobs.
+Everything can be done via a web browser with a couple mouse clicks.

+Crontab UI allows you to easily create, edit, pause, delete, backup cron jobs and also import, export and deploy jobs on other machines without much hassle.

-Also, there is web-based tool named “Crontab UI” to easily and safely create cronjobs.
-Have a look at the following link if you’re interested to read more about it.
+Have a look at the following link if you're interested to read more about it.

 Another crontab syntax generator is at https://www.crontab-generator.org/